IntOwl/ICTD-Data-Analysis/README.md

 ## Timeline of Android-related Sites

 <object width="100%" height="400" type="text/html" data="graphs/android_categorized_timeline_chart.html"></object>

+There are many different Android phones from various Asian companies being used in the communities, and we can see this reflected in the various sites being accessed from these phones.
+We see companies such as ColorOS, Meizu, Samsung, Vivo, and Xiaomi, all of which are Asian Android phone companies that we can assume the users own phones from.
+Additionally, since some of these companies have their own app stores (notably, Vivo's app store is a popular one in Asia) and a few other non-Google app stores (such as 9apps) are accessed, we can assume that those app stores are being used a fair amount, especially with the spikes we see from 9apps and Vivo in the timeline.
+I also included AMPProject under Android-related sites, but they are mostly a mobile-related site, rather than purely Android.

 ## Traffic per User as Distribution over All Users
 ### Hourly